vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 },
 {% endhighlight %}

-For the `ExecuteFunctionOverride` we just use `.CollectionValue` to convert the parameter object into an instance of `CustomListObjectElementCollection` and iterate through it...
+### Define the function

+In the function definition, we use `context.Values[0].CollectionValue` to get the table argument.
+Then, we iterate through the rows of the table and print them to log.

 {% highlight csharp %}
 else if (context.FunctionName.Equals("PrintMyTableToLog", StringComparison.InvariantCultureIgnoreCase))